Leo3418/leo3418.github.io/README.md

 certain license terms.
 More details are given in the *License Information* section below.

-The majority of the content on this site's pages, such as text and images, are provided under a certain license.
-The content is usually placed under the `static/img/` and `content/` directories.
+The majority of the content on this site's pages, such as text and images, is provided under a certain license.
+The content is usually placed under the `content/` and `static/img/` directories.
 The licensing information for a piece of content is indicated on the generated webpage.
 If you want to reuse any content of such kind, please comply with the terms of the license.